Goldberries1180/The-Fellowship-of-the-Code-2026/artifacts/artifact-2/src/artifact-2-deciding.md

 **Screen 4 – Outcome**
 Once the vote closes, all members see the result: the winning route, the vote split, and the losing option for reference.
 The outcome is logged in the journey record.

+**Bottom Navigation**
+Has been intentionally filled with "placeholder" icons and do not represent the final design or layout.

 ---

 ## 4. Design Rationale